Cinnamon Oatmeal Cookie Chunk Ice Cream tastes just like the Ben & Jerry’s flavor!

 A couple of months ago I purchased a pint of Ben & Jerry’s Oatmeal Cookie Chunk ice cream at the grocery store in a moment of weakness.
 I very rarely buy packaged treats, but I think I’d had a bad day and was looking to reward myself (definitely the way you should handle your problems – NOT).
 Holy moly, that is a delicious flavor.
 I went looking for it again last week (no longer having a bad day, just needing that amazing treat again) but they no longer had it.
 This gave me just the push I needed to make a (probably healthier) version at home.

-This was my second adventure in ice cream making (you can read about my first here).
+This was my second adventure in ice cream making.
 I’m still learning what kinds of ice cream recipes yield my favorite flavor and texture.
 The biggest choice to make is whether or not to include eggs in the mixture.
 I’ve tried it both ways now and what I can tell you is this: ice cream with an egg (custard) base is thick, rich, and creamy.
 Ice cream without eggs is, well, icier.
 The texture isn’t quite as creamy and the mixture tastes a little milkier.
 This ice cream base also came to a “soft serve” consistency quite easily.

 - 1 large egg

 - 1/4 teaspoon salt

 - 1 teaspoon coarse kosher salt